Sports Premium Funding

 Our long term vision is to develop a Discovery Schools Sports Programme.
 The programme would see a wide range of sports and events being delivered so that all children and young people would have access to them.
 In order to do this a ‘sports manager’ would be appointed to manage, operate and deliver much of the programme.
 Specialist coaches would work across the cluster of schools in curriculum and after-school time.
 By pooling a percentage of the funding across the Discovery schools a strong, sustainable sports partnership would be developed.

-For a break down of the grants awarded and how they have been spent for 2015/2016, please download the following PDF:
+For a break down of the grants awarded and how they have been spent, please download the following PDF: